progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 <!-- You have two remote servers: one named `gitserver` with a `master` branch; and another named `origin` with two branches, `master` and `testing`. -->

-Zauważ, jak w przykładowym imporcie stworzonym przez `got svn` wyglądają zdalne referencje, tagi zostały dodnae jako zdalne gałęzie, a nie normalne tagi.
+Zauważ, jak w przykładowym imporcie stworzonym przez `git svn` wyglądają zdalne referencje, tagi zostały dodane jako zdalne gałęzie, a nie normalne tagi.
 Twój import Subversion wygląda tak, jakby miał dodany zdalny serwer pod nazwą "tags", który zawiera gałęzie.

 <!-- Notice how in the example of remote references imported from `git svn`, tags are added as remote branches, not as real Git tags.
 Your Subversion import looks like it has a remote named tags with branches under it. -->